 Other Programs for Medical Students

 The medical school curriculum allows great flexibility for medical students to pursue outside opportunities, typically coinciding with the Discovery Phase and in between the third and fourth years of medical school.
-All students in Medicine at Emory complete a 5-month Discovery Phase, which gives students an opportunity to participate in research in their individual areas of interest, and this time period is typically when students pursue other programs.
 For example, the Juris Master (JM) program at Emory Law School and the MD/MBA program at the Goizueta Business School both utilize the time from the traditional curriculum’s 5-month Discovery Phase period, adding an additional year to complete the course requirements (5 years total is required for the MD/JM and MD/MBA degrees).
 Entry to each program is contingent on satisfactory evaluation of academic standing and professional conduct in the School of Medicine, as well as separate application to the respective school’s program.